 Training Policy

-The Exodus Refugee Volunteer Program requires that all volunteers view the pre-recorded Refugee 101 training video online.
+The Exodus Refugee Volunteer Program requires that all volunteers (with the exception of warehouse volunteers) view the pre-recorded Refugee 101 training video online.
 The link to this video will be given to all volunteer applicants within 2 business days of their application, if not sooner.
 Volunteer trainees will need to complete the follow-up Reflection Form to move forward in the volunteer orientation process – a link will be provided with for this Form as well.
 Secondary trainings directly related to the volunteer opportunity of the volunteer’s choosing will need to be completed.
 Volunteers will be directed by the Volunteer Coordinator or the Community Engagement Coordinator to the correct staff member for secondary trainings.
 These trainings will cover basic program guidelines, safety issues (including mandatory reporting), and communication/relationship building skills.

 Due to the flexible nature of training planning, all Conversation Partner and Life Skills Mentoring training sessions will be recorded via a virtual platform (most likely Zoom).
 Registering online for the session would place the volunteer on the mailing list to receive the recording of the session via email.
 Viewing this session and reporting the viewing to the Volunteer Coordinator would count as having completed the training requirement.
 A link for this registration will be sent via email with the initial invitation.

-For Co-Sponsor Teams or Co-Sponsors, recordings of training sessions will be given to team leaders to distribute to the group.
+For Co-Sponsors, recordings of training sessions will be given to team leaders to distribute to the group.
 Before contacting the Community Sponsorship Coordinator, volunteers are expected to communicate directly with their designated team leadership to see if they can obtain the resource from their leader first.

 It is the responsibility of the Volunteer Coordinator, the Community Engagement Coordinator, or the Community Sponsorship Coordinator to plan, develop, and deliver appropriate training sessions with assistance from other agency staff as needed.